dimkar121/LSHDB/README.md

 ##Querying a store

-The way to submit similarity queries against a store, using keyed fields, is as follows:
+The following snippet submits a similarity query against the `dblp` store, using keyed fields.
 ```java
 QueryRecord query = new QueryRecord(n); // n denotes the max number of the returned records.
 query.setKeyedField("author", new String[]{"John"},1.0,true);